edgeimpulse/esp32-platformio-edge-impulse-standalone-example/README.md

 28 #include <Person_Detection_Classification__inferencing.h>
 ```

-If you aren't sure what the header name for your project would be, peek inside the .zip file library and copy the name of the single header file in the root directory of the library.
+If you aren't sure what the header name for your project would be, peek inside the .zip file library and copy the name of the single header file in the root directory.

 ### 3. Running the impulse